Search Results for: consultant

 - Most recent annual external review of financial statement

-- For a checklist of documents that will be requested by your site visitor click here
+- To download the checklist of documents that will be required by your site visitor click: CHAP Requested Documents Checklist

 Once you are licensed (if a license is required to provide services in your state), you will need to complete the appropriate forms from the Centers for Medicare and Medicaid Services.
 These forms will depend on your provider type.